TABLE OF CONTENTS

 If you're a business user, please align with your frontend team on the data needed.
 If you're a developer, please align with your business team on the data needed, prior to implementing the Embed Code.

-The JSON keys of the params object follow the same field labels as set up in your system's Field Settings (please check System Admin → System Settings → Field Settings to find out the exact labels to use — these differ system to system).
+The JSON keys of the params object follow the same field names as shown in your system's Field Settings (please check System Admin → System Settings → Field Settings to find out the exact names to use or go to the distribution tab and add all the fields you need, you can copy them from the example there).
 Some examples of data that can be passed in the params section:

 Providing a email address allows CustomerGauge to associate the response with an existing Contact.
 However, we do recommend providing all the relevant data along with the Email address, just like you normally would using an upload.